finos/common-domain-model/documentation/source/documentation.rst

 * Identify some of the key terms of a governing legal agreement such as the agreement identifier, the publisher, the document vintage and the agreement date.
 * Or, reference the entire legal agreement that is electronically represented in the CDM through a reference key into the agreement instance.

-.. note:: The ``DocumentationIdentification`` attribute is currently used to map Legal Agreement terms captured as part of an FpML transaction message.
-This attribute will be deprecated when a synonym mapping structure has been incorporated into the ``LegalAgreement`` attribute.
+.. note:: The ``DocumentationIdentification`` attribute is used to map related agreement terms that are embedded as part of an FpML transaction message, such as an ISDA Master Agreement, when those are not modelled or mapped yet in the ``LegalAgreement`` data type.

 ``UmbrellaAgreement`` is used to specify whether Umbrella Agreement terms are applicable, relevant specific language, and underlying entities associated with the umbrella agreement